Ōtsuka Yōichirō Taira no Masanori (大塚洋一郎平政徳) is the 6th sōke of the Hokushin Ittō-ryū Hyōhō.

-In July of 2013, Ōtsuka Yōichirō was appointed as the 6th Sōke of Hokushin Ittō-ryū Hyōhō by Chiba Hiroshi Taira no Masatane, the 5th Sōke of the school, direct descendant of the school’s founder and current head of the Chiba family, as he was considered a worthy successor of Chiba Shūsaku and Chiba Sadakichi.
-While the teachings of the school were preserved and transmitted in Shihan lines (e.g. Noda-ha Hokushin Ittō-Ryū) the main branch of the school existed without an active headmaster since the Taishō period. Ōtsuka Yōichirō became thus the first Sōke to actively lead the Hokushin Ittō-ryū Hyōhō, since the middle of the Taisho period.
-In order to preserve the teachings of Hokushin Ittō-ryū in their purest form for generations to come, Chiba Hiroshi chose Ōtsuka Yōichirō as the most suited successor from all existing Shihan branches, transfered leadership of the school to him as 6th Sōke and they both together reopened and reestablished the Chiba-Dōjō again.
+In July of 2013, Ōtsuka Yōichirō was appointed as the 6th sōke of Hokushin Ittō-ryū Hyōhō by Chiba Hiroshi Taira no Masatane, the 5th sōke of the school, direct descendant of the school’s founder and current head of the Chiba family, as he was considered a worthy successor of Chiba Shūsaku and Chiba Sadakichi.
+While the teachings of the school were preserved and transmitted in shihanke lines (e.g. Noda-ha Hokushin Ittō-Ryū) the main branch of the school existed without an active headmaster since the Taishō period. Ōtsuka Yōichirō became thus the first sōke to actively lead the Hokushin Ittō-ryū Hyōhō, since the middle of the Taisho period.
+In order to preserve the teachings of Hokushin Ittō-ryū in their purest form for generations to come, Chiba Hiroshi chose Ōtsuka Yōichirō as the most suited successor from all existing shihan branches, transfered leadership of the school to him as 6th sōke and they both together reopened and reestablished the Chiba-Dōjō again.

-On the 26th of March 2016 Ōtsuka Yōichirō appointed his foster-son and Menkyo-Kaiden, Ōtsuka Ryūnosuke Taira no Masatomo as his successor, and named him the 7th Sōke of the Hokushin Ittō-ryū Hyōhō.
-While Ōtsuka Yōichirō-Sōke still actively teaches in Tōkyō and at seminars abroad from Japan, the school is now led by Ōtsuka Ryūnosuke.
+On the 26th of March 2016 Ōtsuka Yōichirō appointed his dōjō-yōshi (foster-son) and menkyo-kaiden, Ōtsuka Ryūnosuke Taira no Masatomo as his successor, and named him the 7th sōke of the Hokushin Ittō-ryū Hyōhō.
+While Ōtsuka Yōichirō still actively supports the several keikojō in Tōkyō and also sometimes visits seminars abroad from Japan, the school is now solely led by Ōtsuka Ryūnosuke in Japan and abroad.